-Prior to her role at GCN, Elizabeth was the Director of Finance and Administration at Covenant House Georgia (CHGA) where she oversaw the acquisition and renovation of a $2.3 million, 7 acre, 61,000 square foot property.
-Prior to CHCA, Elizabeth was Care Coordinator at Pathways Community Network Inc., a technology-based social enterprise which operates Georgia’s Homeless Management Information System.
-She began her career in Washington DC working with leaders from Congress, the Federal Government, and the private sector on policy issues related to women and girls.
+Prior to her role at GCN, Elizabeth was the Director of Finance and Administration at Covenant House Georgia, where she oversaw the acquisition and renovation of a $2.3 million, 7 acre, 61,000 square foot property.
+Prior to that, Elizabeth was Care Coordinator at Pathways Community Network, a technology-based social enterprise that operates Georgia’s Homeless Management Information System.
+She began her career in Washington D.C., working with leaders from Congress, the Federal Government, and the private sector on policy issues related to women and girls.

-Elizabeth lives in Brunswick, Georgia and enjoys gardening.
+Elizabeth lives in Atlanta, Georgia and enjoys gardening.